David Carpenter (baseball, born 1985): Washington Nationals

 On June 11, 2015, Carpenter was traded to the Washington Nationals in exchange for Tony Renda.
 He pitched in eight games for Washington, then missed the rest of the season due to right shoulder inflammation.
 He became a free agent after the season.

 Atlanta Braves (second stint)

 On November 24, 2015, Carpenter signed a minor league contract with the Atlanta Braves.
 He was invited to spring training, and released on March 5, 2016.

 Tampa Bay Rays

 On March 11, 2016, Carpenter signed a minor league deal with the Tampa Bay Rays.
 He was released on March 30.

 Bridgeport Bluefish

 On April 7, 2016, Carpenter signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball.

 Los Angeles Angels

 On May 13, 2016, Carpenter signed a minor league deal with the Los Angeles Angels of Anaheim.
 He was released on June 28, 2016.

 Bridgeport Bluefish (second stint)

-Carpenter returned to Bridgeport to finish out the 2016 season.
+On June 30, 2016, Carpenter re-signed with the Bluefish for the remainder of the 2016 season.
+In total he appeared in 36 games 35.2 innings of relief he went 1-0 with a 3.28 ERA with 39 strikeouts and 6 saves.